Free Mortgage Assessment. Contact Today!!!

 A big group of people listening to a person speak in a classroom setting.

-Maximising first home owner grants and schemes in QLD means combining as many benefits as you’re legally allowed to, all to reduce your upfront costs and ongoing property costs.
-In Queensland, eligible first-home buyers can technically apply and qualify for all grants as long as they are capable of qualifying for all of them.
+Maximising first homeowner grants and schemes in QLD means combining as many benefits as you’re legally allowed to, all to reduce your upfront costs and ongoing property costs.
+In Queensland, eligible buyers may be able to combine certain grants, concessions and savings arrangements, but government guarantee and shared-equity programs have important incompatibility rules.
+Each scheme must be assessed separately before a buyer commits to a property.

 Understand the Availability